Bordeaux makes for an ideal winter city break with museums galore, a brilliant food scene and of course – fabulous wines…

 What to do in the city of Bordeaux in winter

-In the city of Bordeaux, the number one must see is the Cité du Vin – it is extraordinary.
+In the city of Bordeaux, one of the top must sees is the Cité du Vin – it is extraordinary.
 Whether you’re a wine lover or not, this museum is entertaining, fascinating and delicious.
 Innovative displays – boxes on the walls come to life at the push of a button! – take you through the history of wine from millennia ago to today.
 Included in the price is a wine tasting on the 8th floor with fabulous views over the city.
 Head to the 7th floor for lunch, dinner, a snack, coffee or wine.
 Here, the terrific restaurant Le 7 has superb views over the city, wine savvy staff and a delectable menu.

 The shopping is second to none (if you’re there in January the sales are fabulous).
 In fact it’s home to the longest pedestrianised shopping street in Europe.